Verifying Your Identity

-Your identity will be verified when you first apply for Unemployment Insurance benefits.
+Your identity will be verified when you first apply for Unemployment Insurance benefits or when you request personal account information changes, such as banking or address changes.
 It may also be validated annually if you are claiming weekly benefits.

 If needed, you will be contacted by NJDOL and instructed to verify your identity through a specific weblink connected to ID.me.

 The process can be completed in a few minutes using the email address associated with your initial unemployment claim, a computer or mobile phone, and common pieces of documentation.

 You also have the option of completing the process via a live video conference session in the language of your choice.